Handcuffs

 There is often a perceived fine line between operating within the law and outside of it.
 Hackers are generally very inquisitive by nature; it is a key trait of being a good hacker/penetration tester.
 But ultimately organisations need to be prepared for the illegal kind and individuals should have approval prior to commencing any testing.
 This is why proactive penetration testing of your systems is critical to protecting your data and business when operating online.
 Vulnerability scanning, and web application scans are a good way of checking for vulnerabilities, but they only provide part of the process a real hacker would go through in order to get access to your system and data and in some scenarios your premises.

 Penetration testing involves several additional stages and techniques, which can go way beyond simple scans of your network.
-If this is something you are interested in, Bridewell is a CREST Registered penetration testing service company and one of our expert penetration testers can discuss your requirements and provide you with some sound advice on protecting your systems and data.
+If this is something you are interested in, Bridewell is a CREST Registered penetration testing services company and one of our expert penetration testers can discuss your requirements and provide you with some sound advice on protecting your systems and data.

 Author